-Although Fassbender (1977) reported some sodium uptake by young spruce trees during his laboratory experiments, sodium and chloride are normally considered to be more or less conservative elements showing only minor canopy exchange (Parker, 1983).
-In Germany, Bredemeier (1988) found a clear downwards gradient with increasing distance from the North Sea in sodium and chloride in bulk precipitation as well throughfall, indicating a major contribution of sea-salt particles to these fluxes.
-Ivens (1990) found a strong correlation between sodium and chloride were found to occur in the same molar ratio as in sea water, i.e. 0.86.
-Moreover, sodium in throughfall was linearly related to sodium in bulk precipitation with an intercept of the regression line not significantly different from zero, suggesting nil canopy exchange (Ivens, 1990).
-Based on a comparison of throughfall data with deposition measurements on a large number of sites in the United States, Johnson & Lindberg (1992) also conclude that Na+ in throughfall may be considered as solely derived from atmospheric deposition.
-All these studies show the inertness of Na in the canopy.
-Magnesium, calcium, potassium and phosphate leaf tissues (Roelofs et al., 1985).
+A substantial part of magnesium, calcium and potassium in throughfall is normally caused by canopy leaching (Parker, 1983).
+These ions are leached in association with foliar excretion of weak organic acid anions (Tukey, 1980; Hoffman et al., 1980) or through exchange with H+ and NH4+ in leaf tissues (Roelofs et al., 1985).
 K+ is found to be relatively more susceptible to canopy leaching compared to Mg2+ and Ca2+ because it is not so tightly bound in structural tissues or enzyme complexes (Wood & Bormann, 1975).
 A literature compilation made by Parker (1990) indicates that it is not clear to which degree these base cations present in throughfall originate from atmospheric deposition and foliar leaching, respectively.
 Canopy leaching contributed between 10% and 80% to the total flux of these base cations reaching the forest floor.
 At coastal forest sites, magnesium in throughfall was predominantly caused by atmospheric deposition of sea-salts (Parker, 1983).
 Johnson & Lindberg (1992) suggest that calcium in throughfall may be enhanced at sites located in areas with calcareous soils or near calcium fertilized arable land.
 Observations done by White & Turner (1970), Abrahamson et al. (1976) and Alcock & Morton (1981) suggest that magnesium and calcium may also be irreversibly retained within the canopy.
 Ivens (1990) hypothesizes that canopy uptake may occur if tree canopies suffer from base cation deficiencies due to limited cation supplies from the soil.